kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 When a VM is defined with multiple SR-IOV devices from the same [resource pool](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin#configurations) or connected to the same NetworkAttachmentDefinition, Kubevirt cannot differentiate which VF is associated with which requested device.
-The root cause is that the PCI information passed by the sriov-network-device-plugin though kubelet is not enough to directly map the VFs with their secondary networks.
+The root cause is that the PCI information passed by the sriov-network-device-plugin (through kubelet) is not enough to directly map the VFs with their secondary networks.

 The outcome is a non-consistent association between the underlying VFs and the VM networks, leaving the VM in a state where the VFs are plugged into the domain wrongly.